Andrew Marr: Print career

 Marr joined The Scotsman as a trainee and junior business reporter in 1981.
 In 1984, he moved to London where he became a parliamentary correspondent for the newspaper, and then a political correspondent in 1986.
 Marr met the political journalist Anthony Bevins, who became his mentor and close friend.
 Bevins was responsible for Marr's first appointment at The Independent as a member of the newspaper's launch staff, also in 1986.

 Marr left shortly afterwards, and joined The Economist, where he contributed to the weekly "Bagehot" political column and ultimately became the magazine's political editor in 1988.
 Marr has remarked that his time at The Economist "changed me quite a lot" and "made me question a lot of my assumptions".

 Marr returned to The Independent as the newspaper's political editor in 1992, and became its editor in 1996 during a particularly turbulent time at the paper.
 Faced with price cutting by the Murdoch-owned Times, sales had begun to decline, and Marr made two attempts to arrest the slide.
-He made use of bold 'poster-style' front pages, and then in 1996 radically re-designed the paper along a mainland European model, with Gill Sans headline fonts, and stories being grouped together by subject matter, rather than according to strict news value.
+He made use of bold 'poster-style' front pages, and then in 1996 radically re-designed the paper along the lines of a mainland European model, with Gill Sans headline fonts, and stories being grouped together by subject matter, rather than according to strict news value.
 This tinkering ultimately proved disastrous.
 With a limited advertising budget, the re-launch struggled for attention, then was mocked for reinterpreting its original marketing slogan 'It Is – Are You?' to read 'It's changed – have you?'.